deewhyweb/aws-eap-ansible/README.md

 ## Steps
 Create a user and access keys at: https://us-east-1.console.aws.amazon.com/iamv2/home#/users

+For the purpose of this demonstration we created a user with admin permissions, more fine grained permissions should be used and this repo will be updated with instructions on how to create these.

-Set the keys as local environment variables:
+Copy the access keys from the AWS console and set them as local environment variables:

 ```
  export AWS_ACCESS_KEY=aws_key_from_aws